TheFifthRider/simply-roleplaying-webapp/docs/technique_scratchpad.md

 Every 10 potential earned, gain a new feature?

 I think this needs the new Dice Action rules, otherwise we're going to create a bunch of abilities that make no sense.

+Perhaps each character should have their own resource that's flavorful to their character and powers their abilities?